 To protect both your food and wildlife, food should be hung using the designated food hangers when not actively cooking and especially while you are sleeping.
 Animals that are fed or obtain food from improper campsite usage will become a nuisance, even chewing through gear to obtain a tasty treat.
 This can easily be avoided by using the provided food hangers.

 An easy way to do this is to hang all food and scented items such as toothpaste or soaps in a dry bag.
+Items that can't be hung in this way shouldn't be brought to these sites.
+No coolers are allowed.

 Whether you are just beginning or you want to enhance your menu in the backcountry, there are educational opportunities for all experience levels.
 Explore Outdoor Recreation’s program series to find your next backcountry adventure.